Barbarian: Ancient Rome

-The Romans used the term barbarus for uncivilised people, opposite to Greek or Roman, and in fact, it became a common term to refer to all foreigners among Romans after Augustus age (as, among the Greeks, after the Persian wars, the Persians), including the Germanic peoples, Persians, Gauls, Phoenicians and Carthaginians.
+The Romans used the term barbarus for the uncivilised, opposite to Greek or Roman, and in fact, it became a common term to refer to all foreigners among Romans after the reign of Augustus.
+As, among the Greeks, the Persians (post Persian Wars).
+This included the Germanic peoples, Persians, Gauls, Phoenicians and Carthaginians.

 Other cultures

 The Greek term barbaros was the etymological source for many words meaning "barbarian", including English barbarian, which was first recorded in 16th century Middle English.

 A word barbara- (बर्बर) is also found in the Sanskrit of ancient India, with the primary meaning of "cruel" and also "stammering" (बड़बड़), implying someone with an unfamiliar language.
 The Greek word barbaros is related to Sanskrit barbaras (stammering).
 This Indo-European root is also found in Latin balbutire / balbus for "stammer / stammering" (leading to Italian balbettare, Spanish balbucear and French balbutier) and Czech brblat "to stammer".
 The verb baṛbaṛānā in both contemporary Hindi (बड़बड़ाना) as well as Urdu (بڑبڑانا) means 'to babble, to speak gibberish, to rave incoherently'.

 In Aramaic, Old Persian, and Arabic context, the root refers to "babble confusedly".
 It appears as barbary or in Old French barbarie, itself derived from the Arabic Barbar, Berber, which is an ancient Arabic term for the North African inhabitants west of Egypt.
 The Arabic word might be ultimately from Greek barbaria.